Frog Baseball: Plot

 The short starts out with a title card that says "Inbred Jed's Homemade Cartoons", with the character of Inbred Jed staring at the camera and cackling.
 Two teenagers by the name of Beavis and Butt-Head are shown switching channels on their TV, watching TV commercials and laughing at a Suzanne Somers ThighMaster commercial.
 Later, while blowing up insects with firecrackers in a field, Beavis and Butt-Head spot a frog and exclaim "frog baseball!"; they then proceed to play baseball with the frog.
 After they kill the frog, they see a poodle and charge after the dog with a baseball bat, exclaiming "dog baseball!"
 The credits roll as the viewer hears the duo hit the poodle with a bat and the poodle yelping in pain (not seen).

 DVD

-It is available on Disc 3 of Volume 3 of The Mike Judge Collection and on the Mike Judge's Most Wanted DVD as a special feature.
+Frog Baseball is available on Disc 3 of Volume 3 of The Mike Judge Collection and on the Mike Judge's Most Wanted DVD as a special feature.
 It is also slightly edited from the MTV broadcast and the Liquid TV version.
 It is more on par with the Spike & Mike's Sick and Twisted Festival of Animation airing.
 The end title card that showed a still from the cartoon in which Butt-head's bat made contact with Beavis' head and reads "No animals were harmed in the making of this film... except for Beavis" is removed from the DVD version.
-It instead shows the original disclaimer “No animals were harmed in the making of this film” leaving out the Beavis part, like in the liquid TV version and the MTV TV version.
+It instead shows the original disclaimer "No animals were harmed in the making of this film" leaving out the Beavis part, like in the liquid TV version and the MTV TV version.